tock/tock/doc/courses/rustconf/application.md

 [loop](https://doc.rust-lang.org/1.6.0/book/loops.html) instruction.

-## 4. Write an app that periodically samples the on-board sensors (20 min)
+## 4. Write an app that periodically samples the on-board sensors

 Now that we have the ability to write Tock applications in Rust, lets do something a little more complex.
 The Hail board you are using has several